God’s plan for His church is a very simple one and it has never been improved upon.

 How pastors and ministry leaders can start a relationship with Frank:

-* Email our office to schedule a phone call with Frank.
+* Contact our office to connect with Frank.

 * Read Frank’s miraculous testimony from rock musician to Gospel minister.